2.4.1. Description and Significance

-The freshwater annual geometric means for the five most recent years are below the 20 µg/L threshold that this River Report uses for comparison (Figure 2.20A), and these data also show a statistically significant downward trend in chlorophyll-a concentrations over the past 6 years, which looks promising regarding reduction in freshwater blooms.
-While Figures 2.19 and 2.20 are useful for trends and comparison to threshold values, they do a relatively poor job of representing the data sets per year.
-Furthermore, geometric means tend to be lower than arithmetic means (compare Figure 2.19A to 2.20A).
-Therefore, box and whisker plots are presented to show the spread of the data in 25% increments as well as the median value, the highest values, and the lowest values (Figure 2.21; see circled inset).
-The highest freshwater values for the past five years and the highest marine values for the past four years are the lowest high-values for the 20 years analyzed for each segment of the river (Figure 2.21 A and B, respectively).
+The freshwater annual geometric means for the seven most recent years are below the 20 µg/L threshold that this River Report uses for comparison (Figure 2.23A), which looks promising regarding reduction in freshwater algae growth and blooms from the sites collected at those times.
+While Figures 2.22 and 2.23 are useful for trends and comparison to threshold values, they do a relatively poor job of representing the data sets per year.
+Furthermore, geometric means tend to be lower than arithmetic means (compare Figure 2.22A to 2.23A).
+Therefore, box and whisker plots are presented to show the spread of the data in 25% increments as well as the median value, the highest values, and the lowest values (Figure 2.24; see circled inset).
+The highest freshwater values for the past seven years and the highest marine values for the past five years are the lowest high-values for the 22 years analyzed for each segment of the river (Figure 2.24 A and B, respectively).

-While the trend of lower chlorophyll-a concentrations is encouraging, the aggregation of the data for the large freshwater region has its limitations.
-Not only is the freshwater region large, but it is also complex, and there are still sections of this region (WBIDs; Figure 2.1) that are experiencing elevated chlorophyll-a levels, and therefore it is worth discussing WBID-specific information instead of strictly the aggregated data from the freshwater portion.
-First, figure 2.19B illustrates historic differences between the WBIDs, including among the freshwater WBIDs, with K-N noticeably higher than H-J. Second, the points below illustrate more in-depth localized analysis of data for freshwater WBIDs.
-These specific examples are intended to highlight issues with data limitations as well as highlight how specific regions of the freshwater portion endure particularly elevated chlorophyll-a levels, including levels which indicate blooms, including toxic blooms.
+While the trend of lower chlorophyll-a concentrations from these samples across the years is encouraging, there are multiple limitations to the chlorophyll data (below), and the aggregation of the data for the large freshwater region has its limitations.
+The LSJR is large, and so the small number of samples from limited locations in the river can reveal only so much, and there are still sections of this region (WBIDs; Figure 2.1) that are experiencing elevated chlorophyll-a levels.
+Therefore, it is worth discussing WBID-specific information instead of strictly the aggregated data from the freshwater portion.
+First, Figure 2.22B illustrates historic differences between the WBIDs, including among the freshwater WBIDs, with K-N noticeably higher than H-J. Second, the points below illustrate more in-depth localized analysis of data for freshwater WBIDs.
+These specific examples are intended to highlight some issues with data limitations as well as how specific regions of the freshwater portion endure particularly elevated chlorophyll-a levels, including levels which indicate blooms, including toxic blooms.

 C) For 2016, 8 of 22 samples from WBID N exceeded the site-specific chlorophyll-a criterion of 40 µg/L. These 8 samples spanned May to September, and include all 5 samples from July 13 to September 7, indicating a prolonged bloom.
 Furthermore, the annual geometric means for this WBID ranged from 20.4-22.7 µg/L for 2012, 2013, and 2016, slightly over the 20 µg/L threshold for each of those years.
 Therefore, WBID N exceeds the two different thresholds used in this River Report, including the state criteria.

 In that analysis, chlorophyll-a values derived from continuous measurements at Dancy Point (Using USGS data, which are not deposited in the DEP STORET database) are compared to the values of chlorophyll-a measured from discrete samples at Racy Point (that are in the DEP STORET database).
 That analysis shows many days during spring 2013 when Dancy Point (WBID L) was above the 40 µg/L threshold according to the continuous measurements, but these types of data are not in the DEP STORET database.
-This lack of WIBD L data for 2013 is an example of limitations of figures 2.19-2.21, and illustrates the problem of our analysis missing key algal bloom events in the river.
+This lack of WIBD L data for 2013 is an example of limitations of Figures 2.22-2.24, and illustrates the problem of our analysis missing key algal bloom events in the river.

-The above discussion demonstrates that the datasets we are using have limitations in that there are recorded instances of high chlorophyll-a levels that are not captured in our analysis, and there are toxic algal bloom events that have occurred that are not represented in the chlorophyll dataset.
+The above discussion demonstrates that the chlorophyll-a datasets we are using have limitations in that there are recorded instances of high chlorophyll-a levels that are not captured in our analysis, and there are toxic algal bloom events that have occurred that are not represented in the chlorophyll dataset.
 Furthermore, the river sampling locations for chlorophyll-a are largely in the middle of the river channel, and it is known that Microcystis blooms can be concentrated along the shore and in coves due to the ability of these cyanobacteria to float and be pushed by the wind.
 Thus, some wind-driven blooms or elevated chlorophyll-a levels are missed with routine sampling at fixed locations.
 Sampling protocols can also miss more dense algae at the surface of the water.
 Finally, the geographical region analyzed also affects the interpretation.
-While the data here were grouped as either freshwater or marine/estuarine for the main analysis (Figures 2.19-2.21), there are individual locations in the river and its tributaries that are particularly problematic regarding algal blooms.
+While the data here were grouped as either freshwater or marine/estuarine for the main analysis (Figures 2.22-2.23), there are individual locations in the river and its tributaries that are particularly problematic regarding algal blooms.